-The creators of the first ski tow rope in the United States stole the idea from someone else.
+The creators of the first ski rope tow in the United States stole the idea from another person.
 A year later, that person got his revenge.
 In the process, Vermont’s ski industry was born.

-It was three cranky New York businessmen who inspired the creation of that first tow rope on Jan.
+Three cranky New York businessmen inspired the creation of that first rope tow on Jan.
 28, 1934.